-Jacob Glancy is in his 9th year at McGavock High School, having taught English 4, Senior Capstone, and Shakespeare Studies while also serving as a team leader in the Academy of Aviation of Transportation–a two-time model status career academy according to the National Career Academy Coalition–from 2011 through 2016.
-Starting in July of 2016, Jacob transitioned into the role of Academy Coach for McGavock.
-Currently, he is also pursuing his Ed.S. in Educational Leadership with the University of Tennessee-Knoxville.
-His hobbies include going to concerts all over Nashville; catching Predators, Titans, or Sounds games; and, spending time with his wife.
+Jacob Glancy has 12 years of experience in education and currently serves as Dean of Students and Lead Administrator for the Future Ready Institute (an academy) at Red Bank High School in Chattanooga, TN.
+Prior to his move to Chattanooga, he worked at McGavock High School, where he taught English 4 (inclusion, Honors, and standard), English 2, Senior Capstone, and Shakespeare Studies while also serving as a team leader in the Academy of Aviation of Transportation–-a two-time model status career academy according to the National Career Academy Coalition.
+In July of 2016, Jacob transitioned into the role of Academy Coach for McGavock.
+He has a B.A. in English and Political Science (University of Tennessee), an M.A. in Teaching (Belmont University), and an Ed.S. in Educational Leadership (University of Tennessee).
+His hobbies include going to concerts and spending time with his wife and two children.

 Jill Petty has been an educator for over 20 years.
 She has taught English both at the middle and high school levels.
 Jill was a classroom teacher when Nashville first brought the academy model to the high schools.
 She has served as an Academy team leader, English department lead, literacy coach/school-based professional development provider, district level English Language Arts Curriculum Coordinator, and currently as the Director of Secondary Literacy for Metropolitan Nashville Public Schools.
 Jill was the first person in MNPS to become a Project Based Learning capacity-buliding trainer.
 In her various roles in education, she had lead and continues to lead professional learning at the school level, district level, and national level.
 Most recently, Jill became a certified Gallup Strengths-Finder coach.

-Nadia Saint-Louis is in her 10th year in Metropolitan Nashville Public Schools.
-She was a math teacher at Whites Creek High School and Hillwood High School for several years.
-She served as a numeracy coach for a brief time before she became the Freshman Academy Principal at McGavock High School.
-At McGavock, Nadia oversees the math and special education department.
-She is currently working on her Ed.D degree at Trevecca Nazarene University in Leadership.
+Nadia Saint-Louis is in her 12th year in Metropolitan Nashville Public Schools.
+She was formerly a math teacher at Whites Creek High School and Hillwood High School for several years.
+She served as a Numeracy Coach for a brief time before she became the Freshman Academy Dean at McGavock High School.
+A year after being a Dean of Students, she became one of the Academy Principal in Freshman Academy.
+She currently serves as the Academy Principal for the CMT Academy of Digital Design and Communication at McGavock High School.
+Additionally, Nadia oversees the Math and Special Education department as well as many other leadership tasks.
+She is currently working on her Ed.D in School Leadership at East Tennessee State University.

 Bio Coming Soon!